Pratyush3997/python-jenkins/README.md

   getopt -
   re -

+## Connection with Jenkins
+  For making a connection with jenkins, jenkins IP, Userid and password/token is passed in this fuction.
+  "get_whoami()" will give jenkins admin name "get_version()" will give version of jenkins.

 ## Functionality
   when program is called the main function will get invoked and its gonna pass the command line arguments with help of "sys.argv" get_all_jobs will get all the jobs from jenkins.